thoroftroy/Red-Utils/README.md

 Manual Instal
 ----------------
-Simply move the scripts you like into /home/<yourusername>/bin
+Simply move the scripts you like into /usr/local/bin/ or /home/USRNAME/bin

 Manual Uninstall
 ----------------
-to uninstall delete desired scripts from /usr/local/bin/ and /home/<yourusername>/bin
+to uninstall delete desired scripts from /usr/local/bin/ and /home/USRNAME/bin

 Example from cli: